Teaching Artists’ Biographies

 Sandra Morales Corrales

-Born in Bogota, Colombia, Sandra Morales Corrales is a candidate for Doctor in Musical Arts at West Virginia University.
+Sandra Morales was born in Bogota, Colombia and is a candidate for a Doctorate in Musical Arts at West Virginia University.
 She holds a bachelor’s degree in violin from Distrital University in Bogota and a master’s degree in Violin Performance from Duquesne University in Pittsburgh, PA.

 Héctor Marchant

-In addition, Héctor is continually invited to play with different orchestras in Chile, namely the Classical Orchestra of the University of Santiago de Chile, the University of Concepción Symphony Orchestra, the Solistico de Santiago, the Antofagasta Symphony Orchestra, and the Chilean Philharmonic Orchestra.
+In addition, he is constantly invited to play with different orchestras in Chile, like the Classical Orchestra of the University of Santiago de Chile, the University of Concepción Symphony Orchestra, the Solistico de Santiago, the Antofagasta Symphony Orchestra, and the Chilean Philharmonic Orchestra.

-In 2019, Héctor moved to the US to continue his violin studies.
-In 2021, he obtained his Masters in Music in Performance at Duquesne University in Pittsburgh, Pennsylvania, where he studied with Professor Charles Stegeman.
-Currently, he is pursuing his Artist Diploma in this institution, where he is part of the Duquesne Symphony Orchestra and the Duquesne Chamber Orchestra.
-Additionally, he has been invited to participate in different orchestras from the US, like the Westmoreland Symphony, Butler Symphony, Washington Symphony, Young Artists Debut Orchestra (YADO), Youngstown Symphony, Wheeling Symphony, Canton Symphony and the Pittsburgh Opera, among others.
+In 2019 Hector moved to the US to continue his violin studies.
+He obtained his Master in Music and Artist Diploma in Performance at Duquesne University in Pittsburgh, Pennsylvania, where he studied with Professors Charles Stegeman and Rachel Stegeman.
+Currently, he is invited to participate in different orchestras from the US, like the Duquesne University Symphony and Chamber Orchestra, Westmoreland Symphony, Erie Philarmonic, Butler Symphony, Washington Symphony, Young Artists Debut Orchestra, Youngstown Symphony, Wheeling Symphony, Canton Symphony, West Virginia Symphony, Pittsburgh Ballet Theather and Pittsburgh Opera, among others.

 Abril Celeste Nunez Gadaleta